by Darren Hardy

 Of course, the “What?” is always simpler than the “How?”.
 Luckily, this is precisely where The Compound Effect really shines.
 What follows below is my brief synthesis of the lessons you’ll find in the book.
-But for anyone serious about jumpstarting their income, their life and their success – I’d suggest grabbing your own copy The Compound Effect here.
+But for anyone serious about jumpstarting their income, their life and their success – I’d suggest grabbing your own copy here.

 For example, would you rather have (A) $3 million upfront or (B) one penny that doubles in value every day for 31 days?